solasamuel/java-chess/README.md

 # java-chess
-A full chess engine with using Java.
+A full chess engine built with Java.